Kyle Isbel Preview, Player Props: Royals vs. Pirates

-On Monday, Kyle Isbel (coming off going 0-for-3) and the Kansas City Royals play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 8:10 PM ET.
+After batting .250 with a double, a home run, two walks and seven RBI in his past 10 games, Kyle Isbel and the Kansas City Royals face the Pittsburgh Pirates (who will start Colin Selby) at 8:10 PM ET on Tuesday.

-In his previous game he had a hitless performance (0-for-3) against the Mariners.
+He had a hitless performance in his most recent game (0-for-3) against the Pirates.

 Kyle Isbel Game Info & Props vs. the Pirates